alabeduarte/dotfiles/README.md

 ### Other options

 ```
 make brew.install       # install homebrew
 make brew.bundle        # install Homebrew packages from brew/Brewfile
 make brew.dump          # creates a Brewfile from all the existing Homebrew packages you have installed with
 make vim.install        # install vim with custom plugins
 make tmux.install       # install tmux with custom plugins
 make zshell.install     # install zshell
 make vscode.bundle      # install vscode extensions and configs
 make vscode.dump        # creates a file from all the existing VSCode extensions you have installed with
-make iterm2.configure # configure iterm2
+make terminal.configure # configure terminal

 make uninstall        # uninstall everything, except homebrew
 make vim.uninstall    # unlink and remove .vimrc and plugins